ewic/ewic.github.io/index.md

 `Nov 2015-Jul 2016`

-- Contributed to a Health and Wellness Web Platform.
+- Contributed to a Health and Wellness Web Platform based in PHP and MariaDB.
 - Built using PHP backend, Vanilla JS with BackboneJS and modified implementation of JQuery.
 - Rebuilt components to render correctly in legaacy browsers.